-The Solr URL should be ip.address.of.site:port/solr.
-So, for example, if you're using the Islandora Virtual Machine Image, your Solr URL should be 192.168.56.195:8080/solr, or if using a local installation it should be localhost:8080/solr.
+The Solr URL should be ip.address.of.site:portl/solr.
+So, for example, if you're using the Islandora Virtual Machine Image or another a local installation it should be localhost:8080/solr.
 If the URL is correct you will see a green check mark.